Dimmanzo/culinary-academy/README.md

 - __Footer__

   - The Footer section includes links to the relevant social media sites.
 All links open up in a new tab to allow easy navigation for the user.
-  - Also footer has a copyright information.
+  - Also footer includes a copyright information.
 To deter unauthorized use of your website content.
   - The footer is valuable to the user as it encourages them to keep connected via social media and also with copyright it secures the web page.

 ![Footer](https://github.com/Dimmanzo/culinary-academy/blob/main/media/footer.png)

 - __About us page__

-  - The about us page will provide the user with additional information about the school.
+  - The about us page will provide the user with additional information about the school and it's history.
   - This section is valuable to the user as they will be able to easily identify what skills can they learn during these studies and also get a little bit more information about school's foundation and main goal.

 ![About us](https://github.com/Dimmanzo/culinary-academy/blob/main/media/about-us-page.png)